kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 ### Save my CPU
 At first, we have believed the marketing baseline, but the road was not so happy.
-When we start the [bench](#stable--) below, this one will use the whole 16 core of the servers I was using just doing sleep.
+When we start the [bench](#stable--) below, this one used the whole 16 cores of the servers I was using just for doing sleep tasks.

 In fact, Airflow is a python software that handle scalability with [Celery executor](https://airflow.apache.org/docs/stable/executor/celery.html).
 Celery will fork many airflow process, not sharing anything.
-When I start a dag, the scheduler will scan every x seconds all the dags, worker for every task will scan all the dags on the cluster, this will use a lots of CPU for large cluster instance, and this will be worst & worst as long as you add new dag / tasks.
+When I start a dag, the scheduler will scan every x seconds all the dags, worker for every task will scan all the dags on the cluster, this will use a lots of CPU for large cluster instance, and this will be worst & worst as long as you add new dags / tasks.
 It's [by design](https://stackoverflow.com/a/49905571/1590168), Airflow must be used for long running tasks, not for lots of small / short tasks.

 ### Where is the SPOF ?
-Airflow will not scale to infinity since a lot's of components in their architecture are scalable by desing:
+Airflow will not scale to infinity since a lot's of components in their architecture are not scalable by design:
 - Database (MySQL or Postgres): are not horizontal scalable, only vertical (raise CPU & mem) since mono server.
 - Queue (Redis): Aiflow use a queue that is not scalable and mono servers also
 - Airflow Scheduler: handle all the task in the cluster can only have **one** instance on the cluster, if not there will be multiple task run for the same execution.